It is an oral antidiabetic; it is used to lower sugar in the blood.

 - Some fizzy drinks.

-- Karela (also called bitter gourd) is used to flavor foods such as curries, such as bitter gourd masala.
+- Karela (also called bitter gourd) is used to flavor foods such as curries and bitter gourd masala.
 It has a bitter taste and is also made into juice and tea.

 Can I take gliclazide before having surgery?

-If you are going to have an operation, tell your doctor that you are taking gliclazide.
+If you have an operation, tell your doctor that you are taking gliclazide.

-This is because gliclazide increases the risk of hypoglycaemia during the operation.
-Low blood sugar can be difficult to detect when using a general anesthetic (which puts you to sleep).
+This is because gliclazide increases the risk of hypoglycemia during the operation.
+Low blood sugar can be challenging to detect when using a general anesthetic (which puts you to sleep).

 For a few days, around the time of the operation, your doctor may temporarily switch you to insulin.